Visual arts in Israel: Canaanite movement

-In 1943 the poet Yonatan Ratosh (1908–1981) published "Epistle to Hebrew Youth", the proclamation, the manifesto, the first written communication of "The Canaanites", a literary and artistic movement that had been active for some time.
+In 1943 the Israeli poet Yonatan Ratosh (1908–1981) published "Epistle to Hebrew Youth", the proclamation, the manifesto, the first written communication of "The Canaanites", a literary and artistic movement that had been active for some time.
 In this essay Ratosh called on Hebrew speaking youth to become a buffer against Judaism.
 He declared that between the youth that had settled in the Land of Israel and the Jews of the Diaspora there was no true connection.
 This became the characteristic cry of the Caananites, whose members proposed a return to the mythological past, to create a Hebrew–speaking nation with an independent identity.

 The visual expression of this aspiration was the use of archaic forms and styles, under the influence of Fertile Crescent art.
 This tendency reflected, to a significant degree, the interest in primitive art and sculpture that was prevalent in Europe at the beginning of the 20th century.
 Often this pro-Archaic style was an expression of symbolism.

 One of the most significant artists of the "Canaanite" movement was the sculptor Itzhak Danziger.
 He returned to Palestine in 1938 after studying in Britain, and demonstrated a new national outlook in his work which, in contrast to what was acceptable in Europe, was full of sensuality and Eastern exoticism.
 This art fit the feelings and sense of identity of much of the population of the Jewish settlement in the country.
 The dream of Danziger's contemporaries, writes Amos Keinan after Danziger's death, was "to unite with the land of Israel and the earth of which it is composed, to create a specific image with recognizable signs, something that is from here and is us, and to embed in history the mark of that something special that is us".
 In addition to nationalism, his sculptures demonstrated an expressionist-symbolist style similar in spirit to British sculpture of the same period.